* Updated for Super Bowl LII 2018

 While others employ sophisticated modeling to pick Super Bowl winners, I’ve taken a different approach: feathers.
-Specifically, with the Falcons playing the Patriots, I wondered if the past could predict the performance of teams with birds in their name or logo.
-It might, and it hits upon an age-old question.
+Specifically, with the Eagles playing the Patriots, I wondered if the past could predict the performance of teams with birds in their name or logo.
+Well, maybe, and it hits upon an age-old question.
 Do team names matter?

 Historically speaking, avians have been some of the biggest slackers when it comes to getting to the Super Bowl.
-Of 102 combined appearances — including this year’s game — just ten have been bird teams.
-The Ravens, Falcons, Eagles, Cardinals, and Seahawks represent 15.6% of the NFL but account for just 9.8% of SB appearances.
+Of 104 combined appearances — including this year’s — just eleven have been bird teams.
+The Ravens, Falcons, Eagles, Cardinals, and Seahawks represent 15.6% of the NFL but account for just 9.6% of SB appearances.
 Have birds no work ethic?

-The recent trend, however, seems to be favoring the feathered.
+The recent trend, however, has favored the feathered.
 A bird made but one lonely appearance in the first 32 Super Bowls between 1967 and 1998.
-But from 1999 until now there have been a remarkable ten, an average of more than one every other year.
+But from 1999 until now there have been a remarkable eleven, an average of more than one every other year.
 That's the good.
 The problem is that when they get there, they tend to lose.
-Birds have lost 2/3rds of the Super Bowls they've played in with a record of 3 wins and 6 losses.
+Birds have lost 70% of the Super Bowls they've played with a record of 3 wins and 7 losses.

 1981 Eagles lose to Raiders